-- To view the KVM switch's ports: - Click the desired KVM switch.
+- To view the KVM/Serial switch's ports: - Click the desired KVM/Serial switch.
 The ports list opens.
-See Configuring KVM Ports (on page 36). - To change the KVM switch's IP address/host name or authentication method: - 1.
-Click the desired KVM switch's button - 2.
-Click Edit to open the Edit KX Device page. - 3.
-Modify the IP address or host name, discovery and HTTPs ports, or change the authentication method.
-See Adding KVM Switches (on page 29). - 4.
-Click Save. - To open the KVM switch's administration page: - 1.
-Click the desired KVM switch's button. - 2.
+See Configuring KVM and Serial Ports (on page 74). - To change the KVM/Serial switch's IP address/host name or authentication method: - 1.
+Click the desired KVM/Serial switch's button. - 2.
+Click Edit to open the Edit KX/SX Device page. - Modify the IP address or host name, discovery and HTTPs ports, or change the authentication method.
+See Adding KVM and Serial Switches (on page 68). - 4.
+Click Save. - To open the KVM/Serial switch's administration page: - Click the desired KVM switch's button. - 2.
 The administration page launches.
 Login to access. - To enter new user credentials for a KVM switch: - 1.
-Click the lacktriangle button of the desired KVM switch. - 2.
-Enter new user credentials.
+Click the button of the desired KVM switch. - 2.
+Enter new user credentials. - 3.
+Click Save.

-Note: If you enter incorrect user credentials for a KVM switch, you may be blocked if User Blocking has been enabled on that KVM switch and too many incorrect attempts are made.
-When this occurs, contact the KVM switch's system administrator for help.
+Note: If you enter incorrect user credentials for a KVM/Serial switch, you may be blocked if User Blocking has been enabled on that KVM/Serial switch and too many incorrect attempts are made.
+When this occurs, contact the KVM/Serial switch's system administrator for help.

-Deleting KVM Switches
+Deleting KVM and Serial Switches

-The final button in the Actions column is used to delete this KVM switch.
+The final button in the Actions column is used to delete this KVM/Serial switch.